grscheller/pythonic-fp/README.md

 ______________________________________________________________________

-### FP Tools: pythonic_fp.fptools
+### pythonic_fp.fptools

+Functional programming library for Python.

-Library for functional programming in Python which endeavors to remain Pythonic.
+This library implements tools to aid in Python functional programming in a way which endeavors to be Pythonic.

 ______________________________________________________________________

-### Iterable Tools: pythonic_fp.iterables
+### pythonic_fp.iterables

+Tools for creating iterators from iterables.

 - Concatenating and merging iterables
 - Dropping and taking values from iterables